-(1) FDP_RIP.1 Subset Residual Information Protection
+(1) FDP\RIP.1 Subset Residual Information Protection

-The TOE stores the used image data to be overwritten and erased in the specific area on the HDD, and then conducts to overwrite and erase by the process of auditing it.
-When receiving an instruction for operation of another basic function and so when waiting for the overwrite-erase function to be performed, or when the existence of the used image data is found because of turning off the power during overwrite-erase processing, the overwrite-erase shall be conducted by the audit process at the time of coming out of the waiting status or at the time of turning on the power.
+The TOE stores the used image data to be overwritten and erased in the specific area on the HDD, and then conducts to overwrite and erase by the process of auditing of the specific area.
+When receiving an instruction for operation of another basic function and so when waiting for the overwrite-erase function to be performed, the overwrite-erase shall be conducted by the audit process at the time of being released of the waiting status.